pimcore/pimcore/doc/22_Administration_of_Pimcore/07_Users_and_Roles.md

 1) Permissions on system components,
 2) Permissions on data elements (Assets, Data Objects, and Documents).

-Permissions can be granted to roles or individual users.
+Permissions can be granted to individual users or groups of users (called "roles" in Pimcore).
 The following paragraphs describe how and where permissions can be set and how they will or will not affect each other.

 It is not mandatory to use roles, permissions can be granted to users directly.
 However, it is advised to use roles if there is a larger user group to manage.
 In the `Users/Roles` settings tab it can be decided which permissions are granted to that user or role.
 An individual user has a few more general settings than the role.